Reg Pridmore: Sidecar racing

 In 1966, while recovering from serious injuries sustained in an American motorcycle race, Pridmore began to participate in motorcycle sidecar racing because his injuries prevented him from riding a conventional motorcycle.
 After experiencing success in American sidecar racing riding a Norton-powered sidecar, he entered the 1971 Isle of Man TT where he scored a 32th place result in the Sidecar TT.
 During breaks in the AMA Superbike Championship, Pridemore returned to the Isle of Man TT in 1978 and 1979 riding a sidecar fitted with a Yamaha TZ750 engine that had previously been used by Don Vesco in the Silver Bird streamliner to break the 300 mph barrier for motorcycles in 1975 at the Bonneville Speedway.

 Later life

 After his retirement from racing Pridmore established CLASS, one of the top motorcycle track-riding schools in the United States.
 In 2002, he was inducted into the AMA Motorcycle Hall of Fame.

 Pridmore and his Ventura, California-based RPM Motorcycles shop attended several of the South Coast BMW Riders Club's Fiesta Rallies in the early 1980s.
 The photo shows Reg on a 1982 BMW R80G/S participating in the rally Slow Race.

-He now lives in Santa Paula, CA where he owns a hangar at Santa Paula Airport KSZP.
+He now lives in Santa Paula, California, where he owns a hangar at Santa Paula Airport KSZP.
 He keeps his motorcycles, a Scout airplane and a small hangar museum there.